 creates workshops tailored to your organization’s needs, including for professional development, curriculum design, and student support.
 Lara has appeared on national and local radio and television programs and written op-eds published in national papers and local papers of record.

-She is co-author, with Andrea Brenner, of “How to College: What to Know Before You Go (And When You’re There),” a practical guide for students, and is currently a fellow at the University of California National Center for Free Speech and Civic Engagement.
+She is co-author, with Andrea Brenner, of “How to College: What to Know Before You Go (And When You’re There),” a practical guide for students, and was a 2019-2020 fellow at the University of California National Center for Free Speech and Civic Engagement.
 She has also served as a Faculty Fellow at AU’s Center for Teaching, Research, and Learning.

 Lara teaches at American University’s School of Public Affairs, where she serves as Honors Program Director.
 Prior to joining the School of Public Affairs faculty, Lara served as Director of Strategic Engagement at the American Constitution Society for Law & Policy.
 Previously she served as Courts Matter director at Media Matters, Legal Director at the Human Rights Campaign, and Vice President of External Affairs at the American Association of People with Disabilities.
 Lara worked in litigation at Skadden, Arps, Slate, Meagher, and Flom and Gilbert, Heintz, and Randolph.
 She also served as a law clerk to Judge Ronald Lee Gilman on the U.S. Court of Appeals for the 6th Circuit.